 Frequently Asked Questions

 No. By California law, students can only be enrolled in one school.
-This means that students cannot be enrolled in The King’s Academy PSP and at the same time be enrolled as a full-time student of record in another school such as a California online school, a charter school, another PSP, or a family’s Private School Affidavit.
+This means that students cannot be enrolled in The King’s Academy PSP and at the same time be enrolled as a full-time student of record in another school such as an online school, a charter school, another PSP, or a family’s Private School Affidavit.

 It is possible, but not typical, to have two working homeschool parents.
 In a homeschool family, students must have teacher supervision and should not be left home alone during school hours.